Anna Chennault: Vietnam and the "Chennault Affair"

 A week after the election and a joint Nixon-Johnson statement regarding Vietnam policy, Mitchell asked Chennault to intercede again, this time to persuade Saigon to join the talks, but she refused.
 By Chennault's account, when Nixon personally thanked her in 1969, she complained that she "had suffered dearly" for her efforts on his behalf, and he replied, "Yes, I appreciate that.
 I know you are a good soldier."
 American historian and Chennault biographer Catherine Forslund has argued that Chennault would have been in a good position to demand that Nixon appoint her ambassador to an important American ally or that she be given some other prestigious job as a reward, but Chennault declined, fearing that she might have to answer difficult questions during Senate confirmation hearings.

 Chennault involvement with the Paris peace talks on behalf of Nixon is sometimes called the "Chennault Affair."
 William Bundy wrote that "probably no great chance was lost" for peace.
 John A. Farrell has argued that, given the incompatible agendas of Hanoi and Saigon, the chances for peace in the fall of 1968 were overrated.
 He also offers that there was at least a moment of hope for peace in Vietnam in 1968, and that Nixon's encouragement, via Chennault, of Thiệu's obstinance had ended that hope for purely partisan reasons, making it the "most reprehensible" of all of Nixon's actions.
 Assessments vary about the importance of Chennault's intervention in the 1968 election.
 American historian Jules Witcover wrote that because Nixon won the election by 0.7%, a peace agreement just before the election in October 1968 could have been decisive, as even a small boost in the polls for Humphrey might have made the difference.
 By contrast, Catherine Forslund, told the Wall Street Journal that Thiệu would have acted to sabotage the peace talks in October 1968 without any prompting from Chennault.

+In 2024, historian David L. Prentice echoed Forslund's view, arguing in his November 2024 article for Diplomatic History that based on newly located Vietnamese sources, "U.S. politics was only one factor in Thiệu's decision to boycott the peace talks.
+He had been preparing to break from the United States long before the dashing Chennault arrived on the scene."